matharotheelf/clothingshop/README.md

 To apply a voucher when valid press 'Apply' with the appropriate items in your cart.

-You can see the reduced price of your basket with vouchers applied beneath the vouchers.
+You can see the reduced price of your basket with vouchers applied at the bottom of the page.

 ## User Stories
 ```